ncatlab/nlab-content/pages/4/1/2/2/2214/content.md

 * [[Mike Shulman]]: Motivated by recent discussions on the cafe, created [[SEAR]], which has been kicking around in my head for quite some time.

-   * A bit too close to SOAR.
+   * [[Jon Awbrey]]: A bit too close to SOAR.
 But if you put your terms in alphabetical order you'd have ERAS, which would also be mnemonic for the fact that elementhood is a relation.
 Hm&#179;, is there such a thing as mnepic?

 * [[Zoran ?koda]]: created [[compact-open topology]].